microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 1. Table to monitor the system values in real time
 2. Buttons to start/stop power transfer
     - Start Pre Charge  - This button starts the precharging of the output capacitors in open loop mode.
-The capacitors have to be precharged to maximum 10 volts before the Start power Transfer is activated.
+The capacitors have to be precharged before the Start power Transfer is activated.
     - Start/Stop Power Transfer - These buttons turn on and off the power transfer by enabling or disabling the primary side switches.

 3. Sliders to provide reference values